FAQ for Sub Seekers

 When schools have a vacancy for a short-term substitute position, they input their search criteria (county, dates, subjects) in their Sub Seeker dashboard on EducationPosts.ie.
 As Sub Seeker is designed for short-term substitute vacancies, they can select a maximum of seven days.

 Job Seekers (teachers) with availability and relevant experience will be displayed in the ‘Available Subs’ results for the school.
-The teachers who best match the school’s search criteria will be displayed at the top of the list, and are prioritised in terms of the relevant availability, qualifications at the chosen level, or experience teaching the chosen subjects (post-primary).
+The teachers with the most suitable availability will be displayed at the top of the list, and are prioritised in terms of the relevant availability, qualifications at the chosen level, or experience teaching the chosen subjects (post-primary).
 All teachers fully or partially matching the criteria will be listed.